đŸ€ Is America’s Team No. 1?

 Foucault.
 Palpatine.
 Run game coordinators.

-Almost all I can think about during the football season is power…power ratings, that is.
+Almost all I can think about during the football season is power

 A lot of people conflate power ratings and rankings, but they’re different.